mgsisk/stencil/docs/SUPPORT.md

 ## [Docs][]

 If you don't know where to start, start with the documentation.
-The docs explain how the project works.
+The docs explain how the project works, and should help answer common questions.

 ## [Issues][]

-If you've found a bug or want to suggest a new feature, you should file an issue.
-Issues are for discussing specific items that can be assigned to a contributor, organized with labels, and grouped into milestones to help drive development.
+If you've found a bug or want to suggest a new feature, file an issue.
+Issues are for discussing specific items that can be organized with labels, assigned to a contributor, and grouped into milestones to help drive development.

 ## [Contact][]

-If all else fails, you can try contacting the project maintainer directly.
+If all else fails, you can try contacting the project maintainer.
 A response isn't gauranteed, but the maintainer does their best to answer questions as they can.

 [Docs]: ../../wiki
 [Issues]: ../../issues